iterative/dvc.org/content/docs/studio/get-started.md

 ## Explore and share your projects

-1. After creating a project, you can use it to [explore the ML experiments] as well as [submit new experiments] from Iterative Studio.
+1. After creating a project, you can use it to [explore the ML experiments], [set up your model training CI job, potentially using CML], and [submit new experiments] from Iterative Studio.

 2. You can also make the project public by [sharing it on the web].